Joe Carter: Career statistics

 Carter was named to five All-Star teams.
 In his career he hit 396 home runs and drove in 1445 runs.
 He drove in 100 runs in a season ten times, including the year, which was cut short due to the strike that occurred 115 games into the year.
 He was the first player to record 100 RBI for three different teams in three consecutive seasons.
-In 1993, while a Toronto Blue Jay, Carter set an American League record when he hit 3 home runs in a game for the fifth time in his career.
-(The record was tied 10 years later by Blue Jay Carlos Delgado.)
+In his career timespan from 1983 to 1998, nobody had more RBIs than Carter.
+In 1993, Carter set an American League record when he hit three home runs in a game for the fifth time in his career (this record has since been matched by three players, with the first being Carlos Delgado, who coincidentally played with the Blue Jays).

 Carter was also involved in the final plays of four games in which the Blue Jays clinched a championship: 1) The game-winning single to drive home Roberto Alomar and clinch the 1991 American League East division championship, 2) catching the final out at first base in the 1992 World Series, 3) catching the final out on a fly ball to right field in the 1993 American League Championship Series, and 4) the walk-off home run in Game 6 of the 1993 World Series.